vid-szabi/Music-player/README.md

-# Music player application using custom data type and SDL2 libraries
+# Music player using custom data type and SDL2 libraries

 ## Overview
 This C++ music player application reads a playlist from a text file and stores it in a doubly linked list.
 The application provides various options for managing and playing music tracks.